 While practicing balance poses with a client this week in a private yoga session, she said, “It is so difficult to find that place of feeling really balanced, but once I do, I just want to stay there and stay there.”
-This statement couldn’t be more true of life across the board.
+This statement couldn’t be more true of finding balance in our lives.

 Finding balance takes constant effort in our lives, but once we get there, it’s so rewarding.
 The bad news is that once we reach balance, we must savor it, because nothing lasts forever.
 Our thinking about balance is often that if ‘that one thing’ changes, we will magically become balanced, but that’s not really how it works.
 We have a simplistic ‘either-or’ view of balance (and of life), but really, balance comes from a symphony of parts working together.